patarapolw/bw-downloader/README.md

 Horizontal Screenshot Simulator may be possible, but it seems challenging to make the page scroll...

-**One book** at a time.
+_One book_ at a time.
 It also may be required to keep the tab active and visible.

 # Horizontal scroll

-Run `node ./puppeteer/chrome.mjs` and login to Bookwalker.
-Open the tab ready.
+Run `node ./puppeteer/chrome.mjs`.
+It will open a programmable Chrome window.
+Use that to login to Bookwalker.
+Open the viewer tab ready.

-Run `node ./puppeteer/simulate-horizontal.mjs` without closing Chrome.
+Run `node ./puppeteer/simulate-horizontal.mjs` without closing the viewer tab and Chrome.